 - 1. Adopt a frequency curve.
-Use one or more of the methods from Table 17 to develop the best-estimate frequency curve, see previous section. - On a parallel path, use IDF or DDF functions as boundary conditions in HEC-HMS, as done in the example here.
+Use one or more of the methods from Table 17 to develop the best-estimate frequency curve, see previous section. - 2.
+On a parallel path, use IDF or DDF functions as boundary conditions in HEC-HMS, as done in the example here.
 Use reasonable estimates of initial conditions and model parameters.
-Use the HEC-HMS model to compute runoff peaks for the frequency events. - 3.
-Compare the runoff peaks computed by HEC-HMS (step 2) for a given frequency event to the flow from the adopted curve (step 1) for the same frequency.
+Use the HEC-HMS model to compute runoff peaks for the frequency events.

+- 3. Compare the runoff peaks computed by HEC-HMS (step 2) for a given frequency event to the flow from the adopted curve (step 1) for the same frequency.
 For example, compare the runoff peak from HEC-HMS using the 0.01 AEP precipitation event with the 0.01 AEP peak flow from the adopted frequency function.
 (In the case where the frequency storm method is the adopted method, they are one in the same.) - 4.
-Adjust the HEC-HMS model parameters such that for a given frequency, the peak flow computed by HEC-HMS matches the peak flow from the function generated by HEC-FFA.
+Adjust the HEC-HMS model parameters such that for a given frequency, the peak flow computed by HEC-HMS matches the peak flow from the function generated by HEC-SSP.
 The goal is to have the flow due to the n-AEP precipitation event (derived from precipitation-frequency studies) equal the n-AEP flow (from the adopted curve).
 Typically, the initial loss parameter is used as a calibration parameter because it represents antecedent moisture, which is a major factor in flood magnitude. - 5.
 Repeat this calibration process for a range of frequency events (the 0.50- to 0.002-AEP events). - 6.
 Modify the model parameters to reflect the future condition (land use change or with-project). - 7.
 Use the calibrated initial loss value for each frequency event along with the same frequency-based precipitation event to compute a future flow-frequency function.
 The resulting peak flows for the example are shown in Table 19.
 The changes to the frequency curve are schematically shown in Figure 16.

+Table 19.
+Without-project, inture development peak now at Arden way

-AEP Peak flow for future development condition (cfs)
+AEP Peak Flow for Future Development Condition (cfs)

-0.500 309
+0.500 308

-0.200 483
+0.200 481

-0.100 610
+0.100 608

-0.040 762
+0.040 760

-0.020 879
+0.020 876

-0.010 1,003
+0.010 999

-0.004 1,124
+0.004 1,120

-0.002 1,301
+0.002 1,296